Thailand's AI Regulatory Landscape

 Overview

 The Personal Data Protection Act B.E.
-2562 (2019) is Thailand's comprehensive data protection law.
-It applies to all processing of personal data, including AI-related processing.
+2562 (2019) is Thailand's comprehensive data protection statute.
+It applies to all processing of personal data, and that scope explicitly includes data flowing through AI systems.
+Any organization training models on Thai consumer data, running automated decision-making, or deploying AI tools that ingest personal information falls under its requirements.

 Key Requirements for AI Systems